 Greenhead College is committed to encouraging high standards of professional conduct and performance in all its employees and will ensure that the necessary framework is in place to resolve any complaints in relation to harassment or bullying both fairly and speedily.

-Please note there is a separate College policy dedicated specifically for dealing with cases of Sexual Harassment.
+Please note there is a separate College policy dedicated specifically for dealing with cases of sexual harassment: Prevention of Sexual Harassment Policy (Staff and Students).

 2. Purpose